 Marty McFly should have been whizzing around on his hover board by October 2015.
-Although we have VR and wearable tech, it seems we’re not as advanced in 2016 as we thought we’d be.
+Although we have VR and wearable tech, it seems we're not as advanced as we thought we’d be.

 On the bright side, robots have yet to steal our jobs; although it’s not as far-fetched an idea as you might think.
-Developments in workplace automation have made the idea of a robot business a real possibility, so we’re looking at how it could be pulled off in 2016.
+Developments in workplace automation have made the idea of a robot business a real possibility, so we're looking at how it could be pulled off.

 The top dogs

 What kind of technology could replace a CEO?
 Though it might sound like the beginning of a bad joke, these people are the decision makers.
 Could a robot offer decision-making that equals, or even champions the skills of the top dogs?